- 1 ea ButcherBox Turkey

 - Make a slurry with ¼ cup of warm turkey stock and cornstarch.
 Chef Tip: Gradually add turkey stock to cornstarch so you won't get lumps.
 If your slurry is lumpy your finished gravy will also be lumpy.

-- Continously whisk pan drippings while pouring slurry into pan.
+- Continuously whisk pan drippings while pouring slurry into pan.
 While this heats it will start to thicken.
 Once it begins to thicken gradually pour in the rest of the turkey stock.
-Continue to whisk, while the gravey comes to a soft boil.
+Continue to whisk, while the gravy comes to a soft boil.
 Adjust seasoning with salt and pepper before serving.

 Orange Cranberry Relish